samumantha/github-jupyter-4-ds/content/contributing.md

 > - If you track and collaborate on text files it can be useful to wrap lines.
 If the entire
 >   paragraph is one long line, if will be more difficult to see what changed,
 >   and you risk seeing more conflicts.
-> - Protecting the `master` branch and insisting on every change going
+> - Protecting the `main` branch and insisting on every change going
 >   through a pull request can be useful to get feedback on your changes
 >   and to improve knowledge transfer.
 > - For controversial changes it can